Interstate 176

 Information sign courtesy of Richard C. Moeur.

-Information courtesy of the Pennsylvania Department of Transportation and the Pennsylvania Turnpike Commission.
+Information courtesy of the Pennsylvania Department of Transportation, the Pennsylvania Turnpike Commission, the Easton Express-Times.